 Bad credit can make life unnecessarily complicated and costly.
-Any FICO score below 580 is considered “bad credit,” so you’ll face similar consequences whether your score is at 560, 515 or even lower than that.
+FICO considers scores of up to 580 “bad credit,” so you’ll face similar consequences whether your score is at 560, 515 or even lower than that.

-Unfortunately, having poor credit also makes lenders and creditors believe you’re a high risk to lend to, meaning a higher likelihood of denied applications.
-This creates a cycle that makes it difficult to build credit.
-Without any sort of credit you can lean on to prove your creditworthiness, it’s easy to stay stuck where you’re at.
+When extending credit, lenders and creditors consider those with poor credit as risky — meaning a higher likelihood of denied applications.
+It can toss you into a cycle that makes it difficult to build or rebuild credit.
+And without credit you can lean on to prove your creditworthiness, it’s easy to stay stuck.

-If your credit score is on the low end and you want to give it the biggest boost you can for the least amount of effort, give Experian Boost a try.
-This app helps you get credit for payments you make toward subscription services and utility bills you pay, and it can help improve your Experian credit score quickly.
+If your credit score is on the low end, consider trying Experian Boost to increase your score with minimal effort.
+Experian Boost is a credit-building app that helps you get credit for payments you make toward subscription services and utility bills, for example.
+And it could be worth it to improve your Experian credit score quickly.

-Here’s how it works: Rent payments and utility bills do count toward your credit score, but due to systemic lapses in communication, information about those payments rarely makes it to the credit bureaus.
+Here’s how it works: Rent payments and utility bills can count toward your credit score, but due to systemic lapses in communication, information about those payments rarely makes it to the credit bureaus.
 Landlords and service providers typically don’t go through the trouble of reporting your bill payments.
-But Experian Boost can collect that alternative data and bring it to your credit report, which can raise your credit score almost instantly.
+But Experian Boost can collect that alternative data and take it to your credit report, with the potential to raise your credit score almost instantly.

-Whether you experiment with Experian Boost or not, you may have the most luck getting approved for a secured credit card with a low credit score.
-This type of credit card requires a cash deposit as collateral, yet your balances and payments are reported to the three credit bureaus.
-This means you have to secure your own line of credit with cash, but your payments can help increase your credit score over time.
+Whether you experiment with Experian Boost or not, you may have better odds of approval for a secured credit card with a low credit score.
+This type of credit card requires a cash deposit as collateral, meaning you’re securing your own line of credit.
+The best secured cards report your responsible credit use to the three main credit bureaus, so your payments can help increase your credit score over time.

-One major benefit of secured credit cards is the fact that nearly anyone can get approved, poor credit or not.
-Also, note that your security deposit is fully refundable when you get to the point where you can upgrade or close your account in good standing.
+Another major benefit of secured credit cards is the fact that nearly anyone can get approved — poor credit or not.
+Also, note that your security deposit is fully refundable when you get to the point where you can graduate to an unsecured card or close your account in good standing.

-There are credit cards that are made for people with bad credit, including secured and unsecured options.
+You’ll find credit cards made for all credit types — including secured and unsecured options for those with poor credit.
 Even the best credit cards for bad credit tend to be light on benefits and heavy on fees and interest charges, but they can give you the chance to prove your creditworthiness when others won’t.

 Retail credit cards can be another option to consider if you have poor credit or no credit history at all.
-Cards in this niche are relatively easy to get approved for, although you’ll typically start out with a low credit limit at first.
+Cards in this niche are relatively easy to qualify for, although you’ll typically start out with a low credit limit at first.

 That said, it’s worth noting that many store credit cards can only be used in one type of store or a specific brand of stores, which makes them unlike traditional Visa credit cards or Mastercard products.
 If you apply for a store card from Kohl’s, for example, you can only use it for purchases at Kohl’s.

-On the upside, some store cards allow you to use them anywhere.
+On the upside, you can find store cards for use anywhere.
 Also, retail cards still report your credit balances and payments to the three credit bureaus.
-This means they can help you build credit when you use them responsibly, and all while you score special store discounts and other store card perks.
+This means they can help you build credit when you use them responsibly, and all while you score special store discounts and other loyalty perks.

-If you’re skittish about applying for a credit card with bad credit because you’re unsure whether you’ll be approved, you can also check for cards that let you get pre-qualified without a hard inquiry on your credit report.
+If you’re skittish about applying for a credit card with bad credit because you’re unsure whether you’ll be approved, look for cards that allow you to prequalify without a hard inquiry on your credit report.

-Finally, you can inquire about becoming an authorized user on someone else’s credit card account.
-This strategy doesn’t actually require an application, but you’ll still end up with a credit card you can use and build credit with.
+Finally, ask a loved one whether you can become an authorized user on their credit card account.
+This strategy doesn’t actually require an application, and you’ll end up with a credit card you can use and build credit with.

-Becoming an authorized user is a good option if you have a family member or trusted family friend who has good credit and is willing to add you to their account.
-Just keep in mind that the primary account holder is ultimately responsible for paying all charges and that you can easily ruin a good relationship if you use your authorized user card for purchases and don’t pay them off.
+Becoming an authorized user is a good option if you have a family member or trusted friend who has good credit and is willing to add you to their account.
+Just keep in mind that the primary account holder is ultimately responsible for paying all charges, and you can easily ruin a good relationship if you use your authorized card for purchases you can’t easily pay off.

 The bottom line

-When you do get approved for a credit card, you should also remember that the one you get right now doesn’t have to be forever.
-With some patience and plenty of on-time payments made on your current card, you can improve your credit score and graduate to a better credit card with time.
+When you do get approved for a credit card, remember that the one you get right now doesn’t have to be forever.
+With some patience and plenty of on-time payments made on your current card, you can improve your credit score and graduate to a card with lower fees and stronger rewards in time.